What is auto-enrolment? An overview

 You’ll need to find a suitable scheme and automatically enrol eligible workers into it

-These employees will usually need pay into their pensions, the government will chip in too, via tax relief, and you’ll have to contribute as well.
+These employees will usually need to pay into their pensions.
+The government will chip in too, via tax relief, and you’ll have to contribute as well.

 Then you’ll need to keep on assessing your workforce enrolling any workers into your scheme as and when they become eligible.
 And you’ll need to communicate with them throughout – to let them know what's going on.